 A new hire who doesn’t quite “fit” can be costly to your business – this could be someone that just doesn’t work out in the role and either leaves the company on their own, or is asked to leave by the business.

-This will not only mean having to start the hiring process again, but it can also lead to less productivity amongst remaining staff, lower employee morale and it puts existing projects on hold.
-The recruitment cost associated with this can be profound for your business!
+This will not only mean having to start the hiring process again, but it can also lead to less productivity among remaining staff, lower employee morale and it puts existing projects on hold.
+The recruitment associated with this can be profound for your business!

 To make sure you don’t have to deal with this particular hidden cost of recruitment, here’s a handy guide on how to make sure you hire the right person for an upcoming role.